hydropero/hydropero.github.io/_posts/2020-11-04-SafelyScriptingNASbackup.md

 Again, with my limited exposure to PowerShell scripting, I can confidently say the native "PowerShell IDE" known as PowerShell ISE (Integrated Scripting Environment) is superior, so that will be my development environment of choice.

-It can be found within the start menu under the Windows PowerShell directory.
+PowerShell ISE can be found within the start menu under the Windows PowerShell directory.
 Alternatively, pressing the Windows + r key will bring up the run prompt and you can enter`powershell_ise.exe`

 **The PowerShell ISE**
 ![My helpful screenshot](\assets\images\post_AutoBackupNAS\PowerShell_IDE.PNG)